qihongl/dnd-lstm/README.md

 the notebooks are hopefully self explanatory.

-this version is implemented in <a href="https://princetonuniversity.github.io/PsyNeuLink/">psyneulink</a>
+this is implemented in <a href="https://princetonuniversity.github.io/PsyNeuLink/">psyneulink</a> as <a href="https://princetonuniversity.github.io/PsyNeuLink/MemoryFunctions.html?highlight=dnd#psyneulink.core.components.functions.statefulfunctions.memoryfunctions.DND">statefulfunctions.memoryfunctions.DND</a>

 <br>